ELA T/ELA RHT Tags in Telematics Guru (Cold Chain)

-Our BLE gateway devices scan for all tags within range, and keep a list in memory.
+Our BLE gateway devices can be set to scan for all tags within range and keep a list in memory.
 This list is uploaded to the server periodically.
 Tags are then displayed on the Tag Map in Telematics Guru.
-This flexible format means when any gateway sees a tag in it's vicinity, we can receive a new tag update.
+This flexible format means when any gateway sees a tag in its vicinity, we can receive a new tag update.

 - No TG-TAG fees per tag

 - Tag temp values are written to gateway device analogues meaning:

 - Alerts can be configured on tag values.

 - Temp values appear in Live-view Popup

 If ‘mapped’ the tag and gateway are mapped one-to-one.
 So a gateway can only read the specific 1 or 2 tags mapped in parameters.